-If there is a mismatch but both acknowledge it and are willing to work towards fixing it, it can be fixed.
-However, if one of the partners does not feel or acknowledge any issues, much less understand them, you can work till the cows come home, the relationship will continue to be an unfulfilling and an incomplete one.
+If there is a mismatch but both acknowledge it and are willing to work toward fixing it, it can be fixed.
+However, if one of the partners does not feel or acknowledge any issues, much less understand them, you can work till the cows come home, the relationship will continue to be an unfulfilling and incomplete one.

 I would like to share with you the four truths of marriage.
 As follows:

 1. It is not possible to let go of expectations in marriage